TKapitan/Kepty-CICD/README.md

 This repository is my open source project.
 Please note that the project is provided "as is" and without any warranty of any kind, either express or implied.
 By using or accessing this project, you agree that the use of the project is at your own risk.

-If you are looking for stable CI/CD solutions for your Business Central projects, I recommend to use one of these solutions
+If you are looking for stable CI/CD solution for your Business Central projects, I recommend to use one of these solutions

 - [AL Ops](https://marketplace.visualstudio.com/items?itemName=Hodor.hodor-alops) for Azure DevOps made by Waldo
 - [AL-Go](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/al-go/algo-overview) for GitHub made by Freddy (Microsoft)